aws-samples/amazon-aurora-labs-for-mysql/docs/win/apg-qpm/index.md

 <span class="image">![RDS Parameter Group Changes](rds-param-groups-change.png?raw=true)</span>

 Go back to the list of parameters, and select the DB instance parameter group.
-You will find the name of the DB cluster parameter group in the **Outputs** section of the CloudFormation stack (see previous lab modules) using the key ==[postgresInstanceParamGroup]==.
+You will find the name of the DB cluster parameter group in the **Outputs** section of the CloudFormation stack (see previous lab modules) using the key ==[postgresNodeParamGroup]==.
 It is in the format `mod-XXXXXXXXXXXXXXXX-pgnodeparams-XXXXXXXXX`.
 Similarly, open your database level parameter group and click on **Edit parameters**.

 <span class="image">![RDS Parameter Groups](rds-param-groups-list-node.png?raw=true)</span>